stat545ubc-2025/STAT545CountMissing/README.md

 #> 5     9     1       0     0     0     0
 ```

+### Example 2

 The following example shows how pipe works with this function.
+All
+settings are the same as above.

 ``` r
 airquality |> count_all_missing_by_group(Month)